uwmadisoncals/cals-main-plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.3.1 =
+* Bring back the upgraded Installer in order to remedy upgrade issues for both subscription and non-subscription clients.

+= 2.3 =
+* Free Types version which will be available on wordpress.org only.
+* Added a dismissable notice about what is going on with Types development.
+* Removed the Installer dependency.
+Clients who buy Toolset will have to download Types 3.0+ manually for the first time.
+* Users should no longer be asked to buy a subscription in order to upgrade (sorry about that).

 = 2.2.23 =
 * Fixed issue with Toolset registration